-Qualifications, experience and expertise: Brett has considerable experience in the communications industry and has an Associate Diploma in mathematics and computing.
-He is extensively involved in local community work as a Director of the GlamorganVale Water Board and member of the GlamorganVale State School P & C Association, GlamorganVale Tennis Club, the GlamorganVale Community Hall Association and Fernvale Lions Club.
-He currently works in the IT area for Ipswich Council as a team leader.
-He owns a small crop and cattle property at GlamorganVale.
+Qualifications, experience and expertise: Brett has considerable experience in the Communications industry and has an Associate Diploma in mathematics and computing.
+He is extensively involved in local community work as a Director of the GlamorganVale Water Board, GlamorganVale Tennis Club, GlamorganVale Community Hall Association and Fernvale Lions Club.
+He currently works in the IT area for Ipswich City Council as a team leader.
+He owns a small crop and cattle property at GlamorganVale

-Special responsibilities: Chair Business Development Committee, vice-Chair of the Marketing Committee Interest in shares: 1
+Special responsibilities: Marketing Committee Chairman

+Interest in shares: 1